Enter your details below to receive a free course guide and a consultation with an Education Advisor.

 If you need a little more flexibility in your finances, and want to pay off your course fees over a longer period of time, we can assist by organising zipMoney to pay your course fees directly to us on your behalf, and you pay this loan back to ZipMoney over a period of agreed time with them. zipMoney provides you flexible options of selecting a 24, 36 or 48 months interest-free* payment plan (dependant on which course you are enrolling into) to suit your lifestyle, giving you more flexibility than ever before.

 Pay for you course in weekly or fortnightly instalments.
 By paying in instalments, you can schedule your payments around your regular outgoings and get ahead without breaking the bank.
 Open Colleges payment plans are interest-free.

-Rimpreet BediRimpreet holds a Bachelor of Education as well as a Certificate IV in Training and Assessment.
-She has over 7 years’ experience working with children, families and educators in early childhood education, and has also continuously furthered her qualifications and professional development.
-Throughout her career she has undertaken numerous roles.
-Most recently she worked as a trainer and assessor in early childhood education and care.
-Rimpreet enjoys mentoring students and is passionate about her work helping students progress along their learning journey.
+Lyndal holds a Bachelor of Teaching as well as a Certificate IV in Training and Assessment.
+She has over 15 years’ experience working with educators, children and families and in early childhood education, and has also continuously furthered her qualifications and professional development.
+Throughout her career Lyndal has undertaken numerous roles.
+Most recently she worked as an educational leader and mentor in services- up skilling early childhood educators in curriculum planning and working with the Early Years Learning Framework.